tomohirokenshi/serendipia-chat-app/README.md

 ## Usage

-Once the app is running, you can access it via your browser at `https://serendipia-chat-app.onrender.com/` or `http://localhost:5173` if you are working on the development environment.
+Once the app is running, you can access it via your browser at `http://localhost:5173` if you are working on the development environment or you can also visit the already deployed website on `https://serendipia-chat-app.onrender.com/`.

 - **Create an Account**: Sign up with your email and password.
 - **Start a Chat**: After logging in, select a user from the list to begin a conversation.